jtextor/immunet/README.md

 The model is implemented in Python 3.6.9 and [Tensorflow 1.14.0](https://github.com/tensorflow/docs/tree/r1.14/site/en/api_docs).
 ImmuNet training and demo inference has been tested on Ubuntu 18.04 on our private server and [Google Colab](https://colab.research.google.com/).
 We advise using GPU to achieve reasonable running time.

+We used NVIDIA GeForce RTX 2080 Ti GPU (RAM: 11 GB, CUDA Version: 11.0) and Intel Core i9-9820X @ 3.30GHz CPU (10 cores, 2 threads per core) to train the network and perform inference.
+The network dicussed in the manuscript was trained on 231851 environments taken from 36856 cells.
+Training was run for 76 epochs, which took 12 hours on our system.

 ## Installation guide

 We strongly recommend creating a virtual to run the code.
 The dependencies are specified in the `requirements.txt` file and the conda environment file `environment.yml`.
 To create a conda environment with `.yml` file, run the following command in a shell: